cis5710/cis5710-homework/README.md

 # Docker

 All of the software tools needed to compile, run and test your code are packaged into the `cis5710/hw-base:latest` Docker container which is [hosted on Docker Hub](https://hub.docker.com/r/cis5710/hw-base).
 You can install Docker on your computer, and then grab this container to get all of the tools at once.
+This is the same image that the Gradescope autograder uses as well.

 First, install Docker for your OS.
 For Windows/Mac users, you'll probably want to use [Docker Desktop](https://www.docker.com/get-started/).
 Linux users may prefer to install via your regular package manager.